ryedin/site/_development/preparing-an-application.md

 order: 100
 ---

-Most production servers run Linux but a large majority of professional developers prefer to work on a Mac, or on Windows.
+Most production servers run Linux, but a large majority of professional developers prefer to work on a Mac or on Windows.
 While it is possible to work on most modern programming languages in any operating system, this discrepancy can lead to subtle bugs that are not noticed until an application reaches production.

-Linux containers solve many of these issues, allowing us to fully specify a working artifact and then run it easily on both your local development machine and production.
+Linux containers solve many of these issues, allowing you to fully specify a working artifact and then run it easily on both your local development machine and production.
 Convox uses containers under the hood to ensure that your development environment is identical to production.

 We believe a development environment should have these properties: